Flying-Acorn/Soil-SDK-Unity/docs/remoteconfig/Integration.md

 Before integrating, ensure you have completed the [Installation](../Installation.md).

+**Service Enablement**: Ensure the Remote Config service is enabled for your account.
+Reach out to your Soil contact to enable the service for you.

 ## Full Remote Config Sequence

 Follow this complete flow for implementing remote configuration: